Monona set to hire consultant to review June 2 arrest of Black man

 The city of Monona is set to spend up to $34,000 for a consultant to review the brief June 2 arrest of a Black man at an Arrowhead Drive home after a neighbor’s girlfriend reported his presence there as suspicious.

-The City Council is also in talks to hire a second consultant that would facilitate conversations about race in the Madison suburb, where according to Census data about 94% of residents are white.
-A contract with the Madison-based Nehemiah Center for Urban Leadership Development could come before the council next month, Mayor Mary O'Connor said Friday.
+The city is also in talks to hire a second consultant to facilitate conversations about race in the Madison suburb, where according to census data about 94% of residents are white.
+A contract with the Madison-based Nehemiah Center for Urban Leadership Development could come before the council next month, Mayor Mary O’Connor said Friday.

-Meanwhile, recently released police reports in the incident say that the Black man, Keonte Furdge, 23, did not have permission to be at the house and suggest be might be pursuing legal action against the city.
+Meanwhile, recently released police reports in the incident say that the man who was arrested, Keonte Furdge, 23, did not have permission to be at the house and suggest he might be pursuing legal action against the city.

 It turned out Furdge was the guest of the man staying at the home, Toren Young, and that both had been to the home several times when they were on the football team at Monona Grove High School because the home was then owned by the parents of a team coach, Young told the Wisconsin State Journal last month.
 But according to police, the coach, Mark Rundle, who now owns the home, told them Furdge was not allowed to be at the house because the two had had a falling out years earlier.

-Rundle on Friday said he was letting Young and his girlfriend and her child stay at the home rent-free for two months, but that he, Furdge and Young didn't want to talk about the June 2 incident anymore, and he declined to say whether Furdge had been allowed to stay there.
-Young and Furdge were not immediately available Friday for interviews.
+Rundle on Friday said he was letting Young, his girlfriend and her child stay at the home rent-free for two months, but that he, Furdge and Young didn’t want to talk about the June 2 incident anymore, and he declined to say whether Furdge had been allowed to stay there.
+Young and Furdge did not respond to requests for comment Friday.

-The police reports also make reference to an attorney, Aaron Halstead, filing records requests with police on behalf of Furgde.
-Halstead did not immediately respond to a request for comment.
+The police reports also make reference to an attorney, Aaron Halstead, filing records requests with police on behalf of Furdge.
+Halstead did not respond to a request for comment.

 Police body camera video shows that the first officer who arrived at the scene looked in the window of the house before moving to the front door, which he opens but does not enter.
 He then calls out “police department” and “you want to come out here?”
 From inside, the officer’s microphone picks up the sounds of someone, likely Furdge, either talking or singing.
 Furdge later told officers he had been on the phone.